Curriculum Negative Mining For Temporal Networks: Experiment

-\paragraph{Transductive Setting} In the transductive setting, our method delivers the best results across 8 datasets, with its overall average rank nearly half a point better than the second-best method, ENS, and more than a point ahead of random and recent samplings.
-This suggests that our method outperforms all existing methods in predicting historical recurrence while maintaining strong performance in predicting random samples.
+In the transductive setting, our method consistently outperforms existing approaches across most dataset-model pairs, achieving an overall average rank that is 0.33 points better than the second-best method, ENS, and more than one full point ahead of random, recent, and TASER negative sampling strategies.
+This indicates that our method excels not only at capturing historical recurrence but also maintains strong generalization on randomly sampled negatives.

-At the dataset level, our method excels in relatively dense networks with frequent recurrence of recent historical interactions (low Average Time Proximity), such as USLegis, CanParl, and Flights, where it surpasses the best existing methods by around 5\%.
-This demonstrates that our method, by utilizing temporal-aware disentangled factors for selection, can more accurately distinguish between enduring and transient relationships over time.
-In networks with high repetition and recency effects – typically favorable for recent sampling – such as enron, UNtrade, and UNvote, our method still outperforms recent sampling.
-Furthermore, it achieves an average improvement of nearly 5\% over the best random sampling and nearly 3\% over ENS, showcasing its effectiveness in capturing periodic and recurrent patterns.
-These results confirm our method's capability in addressing \textit{positive shift}.

-In very sparse networks, our method also outperforms random sampling across all datasets and, on average, surpasses ENS and recent sampling.
-Even where it does not lead, it remains competitively close to the top performer.
-The only exception is myket, whose sparsity, recency, and repetition make it akin to a static network, rendering ENS and CurNM – methods designed for temporal networks – less effective.
-Despite this, the overall performance indicates that our method successfully circumvents the steep gradient curve prevalent in hard negative sampling, effectively addressing \textit{positive sparsity} even in less favorable scenarios.
+\paragraph{At the model level} CurNM consistently outperforms the mean of existing methods across all 12 datasets when paired with TGN.
+On average, it achieves a performance improvement of 8.7\%.

+For JODIE, CurNM also performs well overall, achieving an average improvement of 7.1\%.
+The only statistically significant decline is observed on USLegis.
+In this case, since JODIE already struggles even before CurNM, reducing training difficulty - rather than increasing it - may be more effective, as evidenced by TASER's strong performance.

+CurNM shows comparatively weaker performance with DySAT.
+As a discrete-time TGNN, DySAT relies on static, snapshot-based modeling and lacks the temporal resolution needed for CurNM to operate effectively.
+This limitation is particularly evident in datasets such as myket, MOOC, and CanParl, where interactions are rarely repeated.
+Without an explicit memory mechanism, DySAT struggles to capture meaningful historical patterns, particularly those from further back in time, leaving CurNM with fewer temporal signals to leverage.
+The case of Flights further illustrates this issue: while CurNM selects hard negatives based on temporal similarity, DySAT’s snapshot aggregation collapses temporal order.
+Combined with the highly structured and repetitive nature of flight schedules, this increases the likelihood that selected negatives are actually temporally adjacent positives, raising the risk of false negatives.
+Nevertheless, our method still outperforms random sampling in most DySAT settings, demonstrating its robustness even under less favorable conditions.

+\paragraph{At the dataset level} In Table~\ref{tab:dataset_comparison}, we compare the best-performing CurNM-model combination with the strongest baseline across all other method-model combinations to assess its practical effectiveness on each dataset.
+This reflects a realistic use case in which practitioners would pair CurNM with the most suitable model to achieve optimal performance.